FMXExpress/CodeCompletion/README.md

 # CodeCompletion
-Object Pascal code completion engine.
+Object Pascal code completion engine for Delphi XE8 Firemonkey.

 Parses the uses section of an Object Pascal source file and resolves the units via Delphi AST into a code completion system.